 - Add ramps for easier loading and unloading

-Using a converted shipping container as your railway store is the ideal solution as it is perfectly fit to both protect its contents and be flexible enough to carry out all of your other needs.
+Using a converted unit as your railway store is the ideal solution as it is perfectly fit to both protect its contents and be flexible enough to carry out all of your other needs.
 It can be adapted as much or as little as you like and can ensure that all of your items are safe and well looked after.